pelagios/scalagios/readme.md

 * To generate a jar package, run `gradle jar`.
 (The jar will be in `build/libs`)

-* To generate an Eclipse project, run `gradle eclipse`
+* To generate an Eclipse project, run `gradle eclipse`.

 * To generate ScalaDoc, run `gradle scaladoc`.
 (Docs will be in `build/docs`)